Lokeshwar-V/To-do-List/README.md

 # To-do-List

 First change directory to api
-change moonge.connect URL to your mongodb atlas api key then in the terminal type npm Start to begin the mongodb server
+change moongse.connect URL to your mongodb atlas Username and password then in the terminal type npm Start to begin the mongodb server

 If the connection is succesfull the terminal will say connected to db